 Oceanographic conditions might influence the recruitment of bigeye tuna to fisheries in the EPO.
 To incorporate such a possibility, an environmental variable is integrated into the stock assessment model, and it is determined whether this variable explains a significant amount of the variation in the estimates of recruitment.
 For the assessment of Harley and Maunder (2004), a modification was made to A-SCALA to allow for missing values in the environmental index thought to be related to recruitment.
 This allowed us to start the population model in 1975, five years before the start of the time series for the environmental index.
 In previous assessments (Watters and Maunder 2001, 2002, Maunder and Harley 2002), zonal-velocity anomalies (velocity anomalies in the east-west direction) at 240 m depth and in an area from 8°N-15°S and 100°-150°W were used as the candidate environmental variable for affecting recruitment.
 The zonal-velocity anomalies were calculated as the quarterly averages of anomalies from the long-term (January 1980-December 2002) monthly climatology.
 These data were included in the stock assessment model after they had been offset by two quarters because it was assumed that recruitment of bigeye in any quarter of the year might be dependent on environmental conditions in the quarter during which the fish were hatched.
 The zonal-velocity anomalies were estimated from the hind cast results of a general circulation model obtained at http://ingrid.ldeo.columbia.edu.
-In the current assessment hypothesis tests (not reported) indicated that the environmental index is no longer statistically significant and it is not used in the assessment.
+In the previous assessment (Maunder and Hoyle 2006) hypothesis tests indicated that the environmental index is no longer statistically significant and it is not used in the assessment.
+A sensitivity analysis is conducted to investigate the relationship between recruitment and the el Nino index.